FIA-FPT-Information-Assurance-Club/2023-FIA-Summer-CTF/Misc/[MISC] Sanity Check/description.md

 Welcome to ...CTF!
 Flags will be in format FIA\{[\x20-\x7e]+\}.

 Join our Discord for admin support and challenge updates.
-Flag is somewhere in Discord.
-Ask bot nicely to get the flag.
+Make sure that you read the rule carefully.

 Discord link: ..............................................